lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/individual.md

 ## <a name="windows-authentication"></a>Autenticação do Windows

-A autenticação do Windows é especificada para novos aplicativos Web no CLI do .NET Core com a opção `-au Windows`.
+A autenticação do Windows é especificada para novos aplicativos Web no CLI do .NET Core com `-au Windows` a opção.
 No Visual Studio, a caixa de diálogo **alterar autenticação** fornece as opções de **autenticação do Windows** .

 Se a autenticação do Windows for selecionada, o aplicativo será configurado para usar o [módulo IIS de autenticação do Windows](xref:host-and-deploy/iis/modules).
 A autenticação do Windows destina-se a sites da intranet.